 • Sprinkle the sautéed vegetables with the flour, stir and cook over low heat 1 minute.
 Stir constantly.

-5 tablespoons all-purpose flour
+5 tbsp all-purpose flour

 • Add the herbs while stirring/whisking continuously.

-1 teaspoon favorite herb blend
+1 tsp favorite herb blend

 • Turn heat to medium, and whisk continuously while adding the milk and vegetable stock.
 Cook and whisk until the mixture comes to a boil.
 Reduce heat to low and cook until mixture thickens, 10-20 minutes.